 "It is important for community rail organisations to continue to develop sound evidence bases about the impact they are having and the value they can bring, focusing on outcomes - the change that occurs as a result of their actions - if they are to continue developing their work and successfully attract additional funding, particularly from non-rail sources."

-Use of tools such as RSSB's Common Social Impact Framework is encouraged, alongside, with ACoRP's support, the interpretation of other frameworks applicable to community rail that may help to develop plans and business cases.
-Department for Transport: Community rail can be at the vanguard of supporting the government and rail industry to unlock the social value of the railways, and be bold in doing that.
+19

+Use of tools such as RSSB's

+Common Social Impact

+Framework is encouraged,

+alongside, with ACoRP's

+support, the interpretation of

+other frameworks applicable

+to community rail that may help

+to develop plans and business cases.